In this section parents can access all the information they need to know regarding their child's education at New Rickstones Academy.

 Parent, Student and Academy Expectations

-Education is a partnership between home and school and our aim is 'TO MAKE OUR BEST BETTER'
+Education is a partnership between home and school.

 New Rickstones Academy will do its best to enable students and staff to give of their best and to achieve their best:

 New Rickstones Academy aspires to achieve its aim by:

 - developing the individual talents of all students to their fullest potential, enabling them to gain the best results and qualifications of which they are capable;

 - engendering a sense of personal worth and physical well-being, enabling students to become self-confident, self-reliant, self-disciplined and responsible, in an environment that offers support, guidance and counselling as necessary;

 - creating an enjoyable, lively and creative process of teaching and learning;